 The origin of the Turks was interesting as well as the name of it.
 Tang Dynasty writer, Li Yanshou, in his book The History Of The Northern Dynasties, wrote that the Turks were a alternative race of the Huns whose ancestors had originally dwelled to the right side [northside] of the Xi-hai [West Sea].
 According to the Chinese records, the ancestor of the Turks came from a boy whose arms were cut off and whose ankles were also deliberately disabled by the tribal feuds.
 This boy was from the background of the mixed Hu nomads in today's Gansu-Ningxia areas, i.e., Pingzhou and Liangzhou.
 The History Of The Northern Dynasties said that the Turkic clan to which the boy belonged dwelled to the west side of 'Xi Hai', i.e., the west sea.
 A wolf would be responsibile for saving the life of the boy.
 When the enemies found out about the boy, they killed the boy.
 The pregnant wolf fled to the mountains near the ancient Gaochang Statelet (Turpan), where she gave birth to 10 children who ultimately became the ancestors of the later Turks.
 The ten Turks used their wives' family name as their respective clan name.
 Ashina was one of the ten names.
 (The name 'Xi Hai' was also the denotion for the Mediterranean Sea.
 In here the concept of 'xi-hao was denoting the Blackwater Lake which was to the east of the Altaic Mountain, not today's Qinghai-hu Lake, which was a west sea concept that Wang Mang, who usurped the Han dynasty, had devised on basis of his interpretation of the four seas in SHAN HAI JING, while the ancient China of the 1st millennium B.C. had only the concept of 'da-ze' or the Black Water Lake as contained in MU-TIAN-ZI.
 The above georgraphy could only pinpoint the ancient Da-ze Lake as the west sea, in the opinion of this webmaster.)

 Li Yanshou also recorded another theory, namely, the ancestors of the Turks were the mixed Ashina Hu nomads in the Pingzhou and Liangzhou areas.
 About 500 households of them fled to the Ruruan for protection, dwelled to the south of the Altai Mountains, and became the iron slaves of the Ruruans, at the time when Tuoba Wei Emperor Daowudi (reign 386-409) defeated the Hunnic Statelet of Juqu's Northern Liang on the Western Corridor in today's Gansu Province.
-The name "Turk" was said to be in fact something denoting the cloth-made cap that the people wore on the head, said to be of the same shape as the Altai mountains in today's Western China.
+The name "Turk" was said to be in fact something denoting the cloth-made cap (or a helmet) that the people wore on the head, said to be of the same shape as the Altai mountains in today's Western China.
 Li Yanshou also said that the Turks could have their origin from a statelet called Suoguo which was to the north of the Huns.
 The Hunnic tribal chieftan, i.e., A'pangbu, possessed 70 brothers, with one of them born with a wolf.
 Brother Nishidu revived the tribe after it was conquered by the neighbors.
 Nishidu had four sons, with one son leading the Qigu (Jiegu, i.e., Xiajiasi or the Kirghiz) statelet, and the elder son living on Mount Ba-si-chu-zhe-shi-shan.
 This elder son was made into a chieftan, and he bore ten sons, with the youngest named Ashina.
 Ashina was later selected as the chieftan because he could jump the highest against the tree.
 Ashina had one of his descendants by the name of Tumen (Bumin).
 In A.D.
 545, a Western Tuoba Wei emissary visited Tumen.
 Tumen was delighted at the visit by the grandiose [Tuoba] Chinese emissary and thought this visit might for sure bring along luck to him.
 Tumin sent in tributes to the Tuoba Wei Dynasty the second year.
 (This account by Li Yanshou would have traced the origin of the Turks to be of the same family as the later Nine Tiele Tribes [which included the Qigu or Jiegu tribe], i.e., the main adversaries to the Ashina Turks.)

 Reconciling all above accounts about the Turks' origins, Historian Luu Simian went ahead to reconcile the history about ten Turkic names and attempted to expound the origin and location of the original Turks.
 Luu Simian cited Mongol Yuan Dynasty's writing to state that the westernmost Turkic tribe, i.e., a Ke-sa [soundex Khazer] Tribe, dwelled to the right side of the West Sea, albeit talking about a branch of the Western Turks spanning the time frame by hundreds of years, not the very original Turks.
 Luu Simian did cite the Western and Eastern Turks' common practice of paying pilgrimage to the wolf cave in the Altai Mountain, to the northwest of today's Urumqi, as evidence that the early Turks fled there and then worked as the iron miners.
 While equating the Turks to the Ashina surname, Luu Simian pointed out that the "Nine Names" must have more affinity with the Ashina Turks than to the Huihe [Urghur] Tribe.
 In the opinion of this webmaster, Lv Simian, having committed the spatial and time blunder in equating the Khazers to the Ke-sa subtribe under the Tiele tribal group, had further mixedup the 'Nine Name' Tiele tribal alliance with the "Nine Name 'Hu' Central Asian merchants".
 Lv Simian stated that the 'Nine Names', without distinction between the two different categories of the nine names, must have more affinity with the Ashina Turks than to the Huihe [Urghur] Tribe.
 (This was a Luu Simian confusion that started from where the exact sea referred to by 'Xi Hai' or the West Sea was.
 The ancient classics claimed that the Arabs and the Parthians traded with the Romans at the Xi-hai Sea in the section on Gan Ying's trip across Central Asia.
 Hence, Xihai was considered by Luu Simian to be likely the Mediterranean Sea or the Caspian Sea.
 Some Chinese believed that the West Sea referred to the Arab Sea, thinking that the word the "right side" of the West Sea could be construed as the west bank of the Caspian, or the Aral Sea, the Sea of Azov and Black Sea.
-This webmaster's conviction is that the West Sea referred here on the origin of the Turks could be Lake Juyan, i.e., the Blackwater Lake, not the West Sea where the Parthians and Romans made their trades in Han Dynasty's records.
-See Turk versus Tiele (Tara or Tole) for details on the difference of the Nine Tiele Tribes versus the "Jiu [Nine] Xing [Surname] Hu [Barbarians]" of the Yuezhi Zhaowu Origin.)
+This webmaster's conviction is that the West Sea referred here on the origin of the Turks could be Lake Juyan, i.e., the Blackwater Lake, not the West Sea where the Parthians and the Romans made their trades in the Han Dynasty's records.
+See the Turk versus Tiele (Tara or Tole) for details on the difference of the Nine Tiele Tribes versus the "Jiu [Nine] Xing [Surname] Hu [Barbarians]" of the Yuezhi Zhaowu Origin.)

 The point made here is that the Turks did not originate from Central Asia, but somewhere between the Tianshan Mountain and the E-ji-na [Blackwater] Lake.
 When the Turks invaded Central Asia, they were the outsiders, ruling as a separate elite clan.
 In the Hun section, this webmaster stated that Wang Guowei, an erudite, pointed out that the [Asiatic] invaders came from the East while the [Central Asia] traders came from the West.

-From the standpoint of one Chinese historian writer (Cai Dongfan), the Turks are a so-called "bie zhong" of the Huns, namely, an "alternative race" or a "different race" if translated literally.
+From the standpoint of one Chinese historian writer (Cai Dongfan), the Turks were a so-called "bie zhong" of the Huns, namely, an "alternative race" or a "different race" if translated literally.
 The Turks became a strong power after they, under Tumen, defeated the 'Tiele Tribe' and absorbed about 50,000 households in A.D.
 546. Juqu's Northern Liang connection is the most credible explanation, in my opinion.